 Pontiac made a variety of changes to TempesTorque for 1963, the “rope-drive” cars’ final year.
 Torque capacity was increased to accommodate the Tempest’s newly optional 326 cu. in.
-(5,340 cc) V8 engine while new planetary gears — possibly borrowed from the latest heavy-duty Powerglide, although we couldn’t swear to that — gave indirect ratios of +/-1.76:1.
+(5,340 cc) V8 engine while new planetary gears, borrowed from the latest heavy-duty Powerglide, gave indirect ratios of +/-1.765:1.
 A new direct drive clutch deleted the previous high-gear torque-splitting feature and the torque converter was redesigned to provide higher stall ratios (2.40:1 for four-cylinder cars, 2.20:1 for the V-8).
 TempesTorque and the rope-drive Tempest/Le Mans disappeared for good after the 1963 model year.

 DUAL-PATH TURBINE DRIVE

 The two-speed torque converter automatic transmission offered on Buick’s Y-body compacts, dubbed Dual-Path Turbine Drive, was quite different from TempesTorque and for that matter the twin-turbine transmission used in contemporary full-size Buicks.
 Today, the Dual-Path Turbine Drive is one of the most obscure and poorly understood of GM’s early automatics, in part because it was used only on the 1961–1963 Buick Special and Skylark.
 In a sense, it was Buick’s first true automatic transmission, since it was the first to actually include provision for automatic shifts between two distinct stepped ratios in Drive, something the designers had taken pains to avoid with the Dynaflow family.

 The Dual-Path transmission seems to represent a merger of two distinct conceptual threads within GM’s corporate transmission group.
 One was the use of a split-torque clutch to provide direct drive, a concept dating back to the original Hydra-Matic (and essayed in somewhat simpler form around 1957 by Oliver Kelley’s colleagues Robert M. Tuck and James J. Mooney, Jr. — see U.S. Patent No. 2,929,270).
 The other, developed by Kelley and Gilbert K. Hause, was a three-element torque converter with a stator that could do double duty as a drive turbine.
 Judging by the earliest relevant patent disclosures (U.S. Patents 2,957,370 and 3,030,823), the latter was conceived as a streamlined and simplified evolution of the Twin-Turbine Dynaflow, applying some concepts from the triple-turbine transmissions to allow the deletion of Dynaflow’s separate planetary gearbox.